jake100/BrainfuckEvolutionGenerator/README.md

 # BrainfuckEvolutionGenerator
-Generates Brainfuck code by uses an evolutionary algorithm.
+Generates Brainfuck code by using an evolutionary algorithm.